 Career Goal: I have been offered a position at a naval research laboratory that will provide funding for me to get my Ph.D. in materials science.

-Expected Graduation: May 2019
+Expected Graduation Date: May 12, 2019

 Research Title: Fine-Tuning Comparisons of Ozone Measurements Between SOUMI-NPP OMPS and Aura MLS